obeli-sk/obelisk-templates/graphql-github/activity/README.md

-# Rust-Based HTTP Client Activity Template for Obelisk
+# Rust-Based GitHub Activity Template for Obelisk

-This template provides a basic implementation of a HTTP client as a Rust-based activity.
+This template provides a basic implementation of a GraphQL client as a Rust-based activity.

 The contract is defined in the [wit](./wit/) folder.